 Although cold, winter in Paris is still stunning with lots of beautiful things to discover.
-Last Sunday, the weather kept switching between clouds and sunshine so we decided it would be a great opportunity to walk from Montparnasse to the Ecole Militaire (a 2.5 km) and hopefully get a great shot of the Eiffel Tower with the beautiful pastels in the winter sky.
+Last Sunday, the weather kept switching between clouds and sunshine so we decided it would be a great opportunity to walk from Montparnasse to the Ecole Militaire (approximately 2.5 kms).
+And hopefully get a great shot of the Eiffel Tower with the beautiful pastels in the winter sky.
 Fortunately we were blessed with a few sunny moments, ideal for taking photos!
 Here is a small wrap-up of the walk with a few of the pictures we shot…

 From Tour Montparnasse, walk along Rue du Commandant René Mouchotte until you reach the Place de Catalogne, famous for its “Échelles du Baroque” (1985), a residential building complex featuring a curtain wall with glass columns.